badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

 - Each cell Corresponds to the correlation coefficient between two variables.
 - This matrix helps detect the presence of any positive or negative correlation between variables.
 - The correlation is calculated using the pearson correlation coefficient so values varies from -1 to 1
+- It is often visualized using heatmaps, where colors represent the magnitude and direction of correlations.
+This can make it easier to identify strong and weak correlations at a glance.

 <img src="images/corr_matrix.png" width="400">